-(1) Figures are for Presque Isle Downs and Nemacolin for the three and six months ended June 30, 2018.

-- (2) Figures are for Elgin and Tropicana for the three and six months ended June 30, 2018.
-Such figures are based on the unaudited internal financial statements and have not been reviewed by the Company's auditors and do not conform to GAAP. - (3) Total figures for three and six months ended June 30, 2018 include combined results of operations for Elgin, Tropicana and the Company and exclude results of operations for Presque Isle Downs and Nemacolin.
+- (1) Figures are for Presque Isle Downs and Nemacolin for the three and nine months ended September 30, 2018. - (2) Figures are for Elgin and Tropicana for the three and nine months ended September 30, 2018.
+Such figures are based on unaudited internal financial statements and have not been reviewed by the Company's auditors and do not conform to GAAP. - (3) Total figures for the three and nine months ended September 30, 2018 include combined results of operations for Elgin, Tropicana and the Company and exclude results of operations for Presque Isle Downs and Nemacolin.
 Such presentation does not conform with GAAP or the Securities and Exchange Commission rules for pro forma presentation; however, we believe that the additional financial information will be helpful to investors in comparing current results with results of prior periods.
-This non-GAAP data and should not be considered a substitute for data prepared in accordance with GAAP, but should be viewed in addition to the results of operations reported by the Company. - (4) Figures are for Presque Isle Downs for the period beginning January 1, 2019 and ending January 11, 2019 and Nemacolin for the period beginning January 1, 2019 and ending March 8, 2019. - (5) Total figures for 2019 exclude results of operations for Presque Isle Downs and Nemacolin. - (6) Transaction expenses represent primarily costs related to the pending acquisition of Caesars and the acquisitions of Elgin and Tropicana for the three and six months ended June 30, 2019 and costs related to the acquisitions of Elgin, Tropicana and Isle for the three and six months ended June 30, 2018. - (7) Other, for the three and six months ended June 30, 2019, is comprised of severance expense, (gain) loss on the sale or disposal of property and equipment, equity in income (loss) of unconsolidated affiliate, impairment charges, and the (gain) loss associated with the sales of Presque Isle Downs and Nemacolin. - (8) Other, for the three and six months ended June 30, 2018 is comprised of severance expense, (gain) loss on the sale or disposal of property and equipment, equity in income (loss) of an unconsolidated affiliate, an impairment charge at Vicksburg, selling costs associated with the divestitures of Presque Isle Downs, the terminated sale of Vicksburg and the purchase of Elgin.
+This is non-GAAP data and should not be considered a substitute for data prepared in accordance with GAAP, but should be viewed in addition to the results of operations reported by the Company. - (4) Figures are for Presque Isle Downs for the period beginning January 1, 2019 and ending January 11, 2019 and Nemacolin for the period beginning January 1, 2019 and ending March 8, 2019. - (5) Total figures for 2019 exclude results of operations for Presque Isle Downs and Nemacolin. - (6) Transaction expenses represent primarily costs related to the pending acquisition of Caesars for the three and nine months ended September 30, 2019 and costs related to the acquisitions of Elgin, Tropicana and Isle for the three and nine months ended September 30, 2018. - (7) Other, for the three and nine months ended September 30, 2019, is comprised of severance expense, (gain) loss on the sale or disposal of property and equipment, equity in income (loss) of unconsolidated affiliate, impairment charges, pre-opening charges for Tropicana, the (gain) loss associated with the sales of Presque Isle Downs and Nemacolin and selling costs associated with the pending divestitures of Mountaineer, Cape Girardeau, Caruthersville, Kansas City and Vicksburg. - (8) Other, for the three and nine months ended September 30, 2018 is comprised of severance expense, (gain) loss on the sale or disposal of property and equipment, equity in income (loss) of an unconsolidated affiliate, an impairment charge at Vicksburg, selling costs associated with the divestitures of Presque Isle Downs and Nemacolin, the terminated sale of Vicksburg and the purchase of Elgin.